cscorley/dissertation/chapters/3_method/1_approach.md

 ### Why changesets?

-We choose to train the model on changesets, rather than another source of information, because they also represent what we are primarily interested in: program features.
+We choose to train the model on changesets, rather than another source of information, because they represent what we are primarily interested in: program features.
 A single changeset gives us a view of an addition, removal, or modification of a single feature.
 A developer may, to some degree, comprehend what a changeset accomplishes by examining it, much like examining a